 Generally, members of the statutory health insurance are also insured in other European countries.
 Please inquire with your health insurance company!
 Otherwise a private international health insurance will be necessary.

-If you have any questions about insurance during your internship, please contact the Leonardo office in Saxony-Anhalt.
+If you have any questions about insurance during your internship, please contact the Office for Erasmus Traineeships Saxony-Anhalt.

 DAAD insurance package